nim-lang/Nim/readme.md

 **Windows Notes:**

-**- Cygwin and similar POSIX runtime environments are not supported**
+* **Cygwin and similar POSIX runtime environments are not supported**

-- Avoid spaces (blanks) in the path to MinGW and Nim sources it may break the build process
+* Avoid spaces (blanks) in the path to MinGW and Nim sources it may break the build process

 Then, if you are on a \*nix system or Windows, the following steps should compile Nim from source using ``gcc``, ``git``, and the ``koch`` build tool.